ipython/ipython-in-depth/pycon-submission.md

 - Basic architecture: the concept of an "interactive IPython cluster".
 - Direct execution of code across engines in a cluster.
 - Dynamic load-balancing of tasks.
-- IPython engines in the cloud (illustrated with Amazon EC2 instances).
+- IPython engines in the cloud (illustrated with Rackspace instances).

 # More info